 VI.
 We already know, but it’s worth reiterating that the sudden and violent closure of Echo Park is ultimately not about Mitch O’Farrell.
 O’Farrell is, like most of his colleagues at L.A.
 City Hall, a mere servant of a larger systemic issue in CD-13 and across Los Angeles, which is white supremacy in the city’s housing stock and accessibility.
 Therefore, calling for O’Farrell’s resignation at this time is merely calling for his replacement, which the council district’s recent history suggests may not be much better.
-Remember–and remind others–that before O’Farrell oversaw the office of the 13th district it was Eric Garcetti (from 2001-2012), who handed us the current crisis of hotels and luxury rentals for the wealthy over housing for workers in Hollywood and across CD-13.
+Remember–and remind others–that before O’Farrell oversaw the office of the 13th district it was Eric Garcetti (from 2001-2013), who handed Hollywood and neighborhoods across CD-13 the current crisis of hotels and luxury rentals for the wealthy instead of housing for Brown families and workers.

-It’s probably safe to call CD-13 at Mitch O’Farrell’s direction in 2021 a done deal, then, and look towards the seat’s election in 2022.
+It’s probably safe to call CD-13 under Mitch O’Farrell’s direction in 2021 a done deal, then, and look towards the seat’s election in 2022.

 California’s electorate body–and also that of Los Angeles–is of course no longer the same as in 1978, or even 2016 or 2017, for that matter, but the race for CD-13 in 2022 is still going to be a long, hard-fought numbers game between O’Farrell’s moneyed supporters and an energized progressive mass all around them in central Los Angeles.
-For the record, as of the end of 2020, Mitch O’Farrell’s reelection campaign has seen more than ten times the amount of contributions than Albert Corado’s, his leading challenger for the seat.
-According to the L.A.
-Ethics Commission, O’Farrell’s office has received just under $110,000 in donations compared to Albert Corado’s $11,000.
+For the record, as of the end of 2020, Mitch O’Farrell’s reelection campaign has seen nearly ten times the amount of contributions than Albert Corado’s, his leading challenger for the seat.

 VIII.
 L.A.
 City Council as a body has basically no credibility left, which is actually a good starting point for L.A. voters.
 This is because since the council’s founding in 1850 as a body in the state of California, it has rarely been substantially more than a ruse for private actors, multimillionaires, and now multibillionares in need of some “governance” for their workers/hired labor, as well as for major payouts from tax-subsidized building “projects;” Jose Huizar’s, George Chiang’s, Justin Kim’s, and Mitchell Englander’s portfolios have demonstrated this colorfully most recently, but meeting notes for L.A.
 City Council going back to the earliest convenings of the Council in the 19th century also make clear that private bodies have always been “friendly” with L.A.
 City Hall as a public “office.”
 (Ask if you need some PDFs here.)